Analysis

 Cost breakdowns are produced in two steps: the analysis functions prepare structured data, and the plotting functions render it.
 This separation lets you reuse the data in custom visualizations or export it directly.

-The four data-preparation functions and their outputs:
+The five data-preparation functions and their outputs:

 Function